asynkron/protoactor-website/hugo/content/docs/gossip.md

 ## GossipState
-Each member has a `GossipState`, this state is made up of a dict of `MemberId` to `GossipMemberState` objects `GossipMemberState` objects are in turn dictionaries of keys, system and user defined, mapping to a `Protobuf.Any` state.
+Each member has a `GossipState`, this state is made up of a dictionary of `MemberId` to `GossipMemberState` objects `GossipMemberState` objects are in turn dictionaries of keys, system and user defined, mapping to a `Protobuf.Any` state.

 This means we can have a `GossipMemberState` object for "member123".